 The sheer vastness of Canada's unspoiled wilderness makes a train holiday the perfect choice and there are two options - VIA Rail and Rocky Mountaineer.

 Larger than the USA, with seriously remote territories, it can be said that the construction of the transcontinental railway in the early 19th century spurred the birth of Canada.
 In 1836, the first public train service began.
 Something big was happening.
 Locomotives replaced horses and coaches gradually gave way to automobiles and train cars.
 The possibilities for Canada were now endless.

 Established by the Canadian government in 1977, VIA Rail Canada became the first national passenger rail company – using America’s Amtrak as a template.
 Today, VIA rail offers journeys across the country including The Canadian.
 VIA’s flagship service links Toronto to Vancouver crossing Northern Ontario and the Rockies.
 It is one of the longest train journeys in the world, taking four days to complete.
 In your Prestige Sleeper cabin, you’ll watch Canada go by in pure comfort.

 Rocky Mountaineer, considered to be one of the world's ultimate travel experiences, is Canadian owned and operated.
 Since 1990, they've welcomed travellers to Western Canada and the Canadian Rockies on four unique routes; Journey Through the Clouds, The First Passage West , The Grand Rail Circle and Rainforest to Gold Rush.
 Whichever you decide, you’ll not only embark on a holiday of natural beauty, but a trail of history and the rich stories of the inhabitants today.

-To order a copy of The Rocky Mountaineer luxury train guide click here.
+To include the Rocky Mountaineer as part of your tailor-made holiday to North America contact the experts at Bon Voyage.
+Or, to order your copy of The Rocky Mountaineer luxury train guide click here.